Sz-Tim/isRev/ms/msDraft.md

 Neither the mean genus elevational range size nor the mean subfamily elevational range size changes across latitudes (genus: *n*=16, *P*=0.22; subfamily: *n*=16; *P*=0.40).
 This suggests that, while individual species may be constrained by thermal tolerance, the variability in thermal tolerance among species within each genus is great enough to encompass the increased annual variation at high latitudes.

-Because high elevations, like high latitudes, also experience increased climatic variability, the mean elevational range size may increase with elevation [@Stevens1992].
+Because high elevations, like high latitudes, also experience increased climatic variability, the mean elevational range size may increase with elevation along each gradient [@Stevens1992].
 To avoid the disproportionate influence and non-independence of large-ranged species, I estimated mean range size at each elevation using two methods [@McCaBrac2012; @Gaston1998; @Rohde1993].
-In the midpoint method, the mean range size at each elevation is estimated as the average range of all species whose midpoints occur at that elevation.
+With midpoint method, the mean range size at each elevation is estimated as the average range size of all species whose midpoints occur at that elevation.
 With the quartile method, only species with ranges < 1/4 of the gradient are used.
 Contrary to expectations, there is little evidence that the mean ant species range size increases along elevational gradients using either method (Midpoint: SLR *b*>0 with *P*< 0.05 in 2/16 gradients, *R^2^* mean: 0.15, median: 0.03; Quartile: SLR *b*>0 with *P*< 0.05 in 3/16 gradients, *R^2^* mean: 0.20, median: 0.14).

-Thus, though ant elevational ranges do not show a consistent pattern along single elevational gradients, they do tend to increase with latitude.
+Thus, though ant elevational range sizes do not show a consistent pattern along single elevational gradients, they do tend to increase with latitude.
 The thermal tolerances of tropical ant species may, in fact, be narrower than those of temperate species.
 Alternatively, smaller elevational ranges are also consistent with stronger interspecific competition in the tropics [@Pianka1966; @Willig2003], though of course these hypotheses are not mutually exclusive.
-Regardless, the smaller elevational ranges in the tropics should lead to more pronounced changes in the ant community composition across tropical elevational gradients.
+Regardless, the smaller elevational ranges in the tropics should lead to more pronounced changes in the ant community composition along tropical elevational gradients.

 # Species composition & beta diversity